 (143 words)

-Contemporary forest inventory data are widely used to understand environmental controls on tree species distributions and to construct models to project forest responses to climate change, but the stability and representativeness of contemporary tree-climate distributions is poorly understood.
-Here we show that tree-climate relationships for 15 common tree genera in the north-central US have significantly altered over the last two centuries due to historical land use and climate change.
+Contemporary forest inventory data are widely used to understand environmental controls on tree species distributions and to construct models to project forest responses to climate change, but the stability and representativeness of contemporary tree-climate distributions are poorly understood.
+Here we show that tree-climate relationships for 15 common tree genera in the upper Midwestern US have significantly altered over the last two centuries due to historical land use and climate change.
 Realized niches have shifted towards higher minimum temperatures, cooler maximum temperatures, and higher rainfall.
 A new attribution method implicates both historical climate change and land use in these shifts, with the relative importance varying among genera and climate variables.
 Most climate/land-use interactions are compounding, in which historical land-use reinforces climatic shifts in species distributions toward cooler or wetter distributions.
 The prevalence of compounding interactions imply that contemporary-based models of species distributions may underestimate species resilience to climate change.

 /pagebreak